B i o

 Past music festivals Solomon has performed in include Montecito Summer Music Festival in Santa Barbara, CA; Atlantic Music Festival, Waterville, Maine; Vladimir Feltsman’s SUNY New Paltz Piano Program; Mannes International Keyboard Festival, NYC; American Fine Arts Festival in Weimar, Germany.

-Originally from Baltimore, Solomon graduated from the Manhattan School of Music, Peabody Conservatory and recently received his Doctorate in Piano from the University of South Carolina with a full-scholarship.
+Originally from Baltimore, Solomon received his Bachelors from the Manhattan School of Music, Masters from Peabody Conservatory and Doctorate from University of South Carolina with a full-scholarship and assistantship.
+Solomon’s dissertation was on the Jewish Soviet repressed pianist/composer Samuil Feinberg.

-Solomon and his wife Becky recently relocated to Raleigh where he is on staff at Campbell University.
+Solomon and his wife Becky live in Raleigh, NC where he is on staff at Campbell University as Collaborative Pianist.